mhausenblas/kruiser/README.md

 As a generic gRPC client we use [fullstorydev/grpcurl](https://github.com/fullstorydev/grpcurl) here which you can either install locally (if you have Go) or as a container using [quay.io/mhausenblas/gump:0.1](https://quay.io/repository/mhausenblas/gump?tag=0.1&tab=tags).

+If you're interested in how `kruiser` works or want to extend it, check out the [how does it work](how-does-it-work.md) notes.

 ## Use

 TBD.